Hale v. Henkel

-Background
+Facts

 Edwin F. Hale, the petitioner, was the treasurer of MacAndrews and Forbes.
 Founded in 1850, MacAndrews and Forbes was one of six companies that were under investigation for price fixing of tobacco, in violation of the Sherman Act.

 In 1906, US government prosecutors served a grand jury subpoena on Hale that demanded him to testify and turn over corporate documents.
 Hale appeared before the jury but refused to reply to questions or to produce documents.
 On his company's behalf, he invoked the Fifth Amendment privilege and was held in contempt.
 Hale then hired a lawyer and filed a lawsuit, which ultimately came before the Supreme Court.

 Hale's argument was that a grand jury cannot require persons representing corporations to testify or demand them to produce documents unless the charges that are being investigated are first explained.

-Decision

-In a majority opinion written by Justice Henry B. Brown, the Court rejected Hale's argument by maintaining that a grand jury can examine witnesses and demand documentary evidence in connection with a probe into possible crimes, even if it did not identify the scope of its investigation.

-The Court then rejected Hale's privilege claim by ruling that the self-incrimination privilege provided to citizens by the Fifth Amendment did not apply to corporations.

-In short, the Court held that corporate employees cannot assert the privilege against self-incrimination on behalf of their employer.
-The Fifth Amendment guarantee "protects individual civil liberties, not economic business interests."
-The principle that "corporations and other collective entities are treated differently from individuals" under the Fifth Amendment is called the collective entity rule.

 The defendant of record in the case was William Henkel, US Marshal.